 - Social signals and reviews

-- Rich content analysis (images, videos, service descriptions)
+- Content analysis (images, videos, service descriptions)

 - Behavioral patterns across user segments

 The shift from static listings to dynamic, personalized recommendations represents perhaps the most major algorithmic evolution in directory platforms.
-Today’s directories don’t just help users find businesses—they predict which businesses users are most likely to engage with.
+Today’s directories don’t just help users find businesses, they predict which businesses users are most likely to engage with.

 - Payment tier (premium vs. standard listings)